 Critical velocity is the speed and direction at which the flow of a liquid through a tube changes from smooth to turbulent.
-Determining the critical velocity depends on multiple variables, but it is the Reynolds number that characterizes the flow of the liquid through a tube as either turbulent or laminar.
+Determining the critical velocity depends on multiple variables, but it is the Reynolds number that characterises the flow of the liquid through a tube as either turbulent or laminar.
 The Reynolds number is a dimensionless variable, which means that it has no units attached to it.
 In this article, we shall be discussing the critical velocity formula.

 How to Calculate Critical Velocity?

 The formula to calculate the critical velocity of a liquid flowing through a tube is given by

 Critical velocity (Vc) = K η / ρ r